Kaffir (racial term): Other usages

-"Kaffir lime" is one of the names of a citrus fruit native to tropical countries in South and South East Asia.
-Its etymology is uncertain, but most likely was originally used by Muslims as a reference to the location the plant grew, which was in countries populated by non-Muslims (Hindus and Buddhists).
-Under this interpretation, the plant name shares an origin with the South African term, both ultimately derived from kafir, the Arabic word for "non-believer".
-The fruit name as such never had any offensive connotations, but due to the present negative connotations of "Kaffir" The Oxford Companion to Food recommends that the alternative term "makrut lime" (derived from the Thai name of the plant มะกรูด makrut) be favoured when speaking of this fruit.
+"Kaffir lime" is one of the names of a citrus fruit native to tropical countries in South and Southeast Asia.
+Its etymology is uncertain, but most likely was originally used by Muslims as a reference to the location in which the plant grew, which was in countries populated by non-Muslims (Hindus and Buddhists).
+Under this interpretation, the plant name shares an origin with the South African term, both ultimately derived from kafir.
+The fruit name as such never had any offensive connotations, but due to the present negative connotations of "Kaffir" The Oxford Companion to Food recommends that the alternative term "makrut lime" (derived from the Thai name of the plant มะกรูด makrut) be favoured when referring to this fruit.